 I began to receive questions on how it’s done after writing a post about it for Hubstaff (download it here), so I decided to address these today.
 To that end, I’m sharing a few tips and lessons I’ve learned along the way.

 1) Do it for the right reasons

 Guest blogging is great for capturing external backlinks to help with SEO.
-The more backlinks you have from authoritative websites, the more trusted your domain is seen as.
+The more backlinks you have from credible websites, the more trustworthy your domain appears.

-However, this is not the end game for a guest post program.
+However, this is not the intent of a guest posting program.
 Your end goal is to provide value to relevant audiences.

-If your products or services aren’t useful for the people reading your guest post, you’re spam.
+If your products or services aren’t useful to the people reading your guest post, you’re seen as spam.
 If you’re only after a link, quality blog readers will see through the tactic in a heartbeat.

 - Start with your existing network.
-Reach out to your integration partners, brands you’ve worked with before, and look through your collection of business cards from industry events.
+Reach out to your integration partners and brands you’ve worked with before.
+Look through your collection of business cards from industry events.